Business in NYC

 Macy’s Fourth of July Fireworks

 Macy’s holds the title for the nation’s largest fireworks display.
-This year, the perennially inspiring show will also be commemorating the 400th anniversary of New York City, lighting up the city and awing viewers with thousands of shells and effects.
-As of press time, official viewing locations are still to be announced, but expect the retailer to name multiple points on the east side of Manhattan, as well as spots in Brooklyn and Queens.
-All locations are free to enter, but arrive early to ensure you get a spot.
+This year, the perennially inspiring show will be marking its own 50th anniversary as well as the country’s semiquincentennial, lighting up the City and awing viewers with thousands of shells and effects—expect an amazing show.
+As of press time, official viewing locations are still to be announced, though the actual proceedings take place along the lower East River in NYC’s Seaport, the lower Hudson River—making it visible from New Jersey—and from the Brooklyn Bridge.
+Public viewing locations are free to enter, but arrive early to ensure you get a spot.
 For the latest details, visit macys.com.

 Interested in kicking off your Fourth of July festivities a little earlier this year?
-Head to Queens’ Astoria Park, hosting its 41st annual celebration on June 26.
-Known for being home to the City’s largest and oldest public pool, the park’s location along the East River affords incredible views, making it an ideal spot for fireworks.
-The event kicks off at 7pm with live music, followed by fireworks at sundown.
+Head to Queens’ Astoria Park, hosting its 42nd annual celebration on June 25.
+The park, known for being home to the City’s largest and oldest public pool, sits alongside the East River, which affords incredible views and makes it an ideal spot for fireworks.
+The event kicks off at 7:30pm with live music, followed by fireworks at sundown—.
 It all takes place at the park’s Great Lawn; bring your own chairs and blankets.

 Board walk at Coney Island during Summer time.